failure-driven/blog/content/rails-camp/commit-06-welcome-to-the-game.md

 Now, we've written an integration test that incorporates the backend logic as well as the front end behaviour.
 You might be wondering if the test we wrote with rspec is going to also cover the javascript and markup.
 Well, it is.
-But we're also going to need to start adding some unit tests for the frontend at some point.
+But we're also going to need to start adding some isolated unit tests for the frontend at some point.

 You see, integration tests test that all components work together as expected but we also need to ensure that each isolated unit works on its own as expected